EasternPA/32.22-to-beta/README.md

 ### Notes

-If your car moves from 2021.32.22 to 2021.32.25 instead of 2021.36.5.3, you may easily modify the first switch node in the second function so that it looks for that firmware version instead of the one my car was running.
+If your car moves from 2021.32.22 to 2021.32.25 instead of 2021.36.5.3, you may easily modify the first Switch node in the second function so that it looks for that firmware version instead of the one my car was running.
 Also, once 2021.36.5.3 gets replaced by a newer version of FSD Beta, you will want to modify the end of the URL that the second function ingests to match the newest firmware being rolled out.

-Looking at the trigger node that kicks off both functions, I configured the "Go" button to repeat at the top of every hour between 4am and 8pm since I knew I would only react to early indications of movement during those hours.
+Looking at the Timestamp node I use to kick off both functions, I configured the triggering action to repeat at the top of every hour between 4am and 8pm since I knew I would only react to early indications of movement during those hours.
 There's no point in querying TeslaScope's web page more frequently than that and there's no point in querying their site if you're not planning to take any action as a result of any notification you may receive.

 It is important to be respectful of other peoples' resources here.

 Finally, I terminated the functions with a print to the debug window, but it is up to you to do something different with the output.
 You may wish to trigger a pop-up on your phone, send yourself a text message, or post a message to or send a private message via Twitter.
 The debug window is just a dummy output that is useful for functional test but is not very useful beyond that.
+If you let your imagination run wild, you could even use MQTT with a switch module from Shelly to turn on a light under a bottle of Tesla Tequila.
+How awesome would that be as a way to find out the Beta rollout is expanding?

 ### License

 This software is published under the Apache 2.0 license.
-Do whatever you please with it, but respect TeslaScope's wishes if they ask you to reduce the refresh frequency.
+Do whatever you please with it, but respect please TeslaScope's resources and wishes if they ask you to reduce the refresh frequency.